DavidBrynnHouse/Data_601_HW-3/README.md

 ---

 1) My first step was to obtain usable data which I got from the subreddit r/pics.
-I used the reddit API to get a .json representation of the top 100 posts on r/pics
+I used the reddit API to get a .json representation of the top 100 posts on r/pics.

 2) Once I had the data I used pandas to dig into the data.
 Since I was intersted in the titles of each posts I used a combination of lists, for loops and dictionaries to get the titles into a usable data structure.

-3) My result from the previous step gave me a dictionary in the form `{"Title": number of words in title}` which I then converted into a `DataFrame`
+3) My result from the previous step gave me a two lists: `Title Rating` and `Word Count`, which I passed into a dictionary with keys corresponding to those titles and transformed it into a `DataFrame`.

-4) Using the `DataFrame` I sorted the data using `sort_values()` then I described the data using `describe()` finally I plotted the data in a histogram.
+4) To check if there were any null values in my data set I used the `.isnull().any()` function which came up false.

+5) I then plotted my data in a box plot to determine if there were any outliers.

+6) Finally I obtaind some descriptive statistics and a scatter plot to determine if there was a correlation

 ## Results